Booking 8.8 > 9.8 > 9.9

 In 2021 90% of Poggiosole's bookings came via the eponymous (and ubiquitous) online Dutch travel agency.
 This year, about half our reservations came through Booking, the rest through our website (except one group of Americans who used Airbnb).
 But 2022's lower share of Booking-referred guests doesn't diminish the importance of Booking.com to Poggiosole.
 Many of our guests, since we first started hosting, have discovered us on Booking.
-And while it's true that, after their first stay, many reserve with us directly on subsequent visits, discovery is crucial; without a service such as Booking's far fewer folks would know we exist.
+And while it's true that, after their first stay, many reserve with us directly on subsequent visits, discovery is crucial; absent Booking.com far fewer folks would know we exist.

 Booking charges handsomely for this matchmaking.
 All things considered, including their "Genius discounts", the premium Booking effectively applies to our base rates (assuming we wish to net the same revenue from a Booking-generated reservation as we do from a direct one) hovers around 40%.
 Ouch.

 OTOH that hefty premium pays for a very sophisticated presentation of lodging and holiday options, including, crucially, each property's review rating: an average of the numeric value (on a scale of 1-10) that guests assign to various aspects of their experience.
 Typically, review ratings range between 6 and 10.
 To help the discovery process, Booking assigns qualitative terms such as "Very good", "Excellent", and "Fabulous" to these numeric averages, but, as is often the case, it's the numbers that do the talking.